sparsetech/pine/README.md

 ```

 ## Tree
-MetaWeb offers a tree allowing to create documents defined in terms of immutable objects:
+Pine offers a tree allowing to create documents defined in terms of immutable objects:

 ```scala
 val a = tag.A()